lotusnprod/lotus-manuscript/manuscript.md

 At the time of writing (2021-05-05), this query (without the LIMIT 1000) returned 797,123 entries; a frozen query result is available at [https://osf.io/thqaw](https://osf.io/thqaw).

 Targeted queries allowing to interrogate LOTUS data from the perspective of one of the three objects forming the referenced structure-organism pairs can also be built.
-Users can, for example, retrieve a list of all structures reported from a given organism, such as all structures reported from *Arabidopsis thaliana* ([Q158695](https://www.wikidata.org/wiki/Q158695)) ([https://w.wiki/4VFm](https://w.wiki/4VFm)).
+Users can, for example, retrieve a list of all structures reported from a given organism, such as all structures reported from *Arabidopsis thaliana* ([Q158695](https://www.wikidata.org/wiki/Q158695)) or its children taxa ([https://w.wiki/4Vcv](https://w.wiki/4Vcv)).
 Alternatively, all organisms containing a given chemical can be queried via its structure, such as in the search for all organisms where *β*-sitosterol ([Q121802](https://www.wikidata.org/wiki/Q121802)) was found in ([https://w.wiki/4VFn](https://w.wiki/4VFn)).
 For programmatic access, the [lotus-wikidata-exporter](https://github.com/lotusnprod/lotus-wikidata-exporter) repository also allows data retrieval in RDF format and as TSV tables.